 After scanning business cards and documents at the same distance, I found out the Adobe Scan is brighter than Office Lens (by default).
 Adobe Scan app adds additional light to scans and gives them a scanned document look while you have to browse through filters in Office Lens to find the perfect colour as the default colour is not promising most of the time.

-Both offer the same exporting features, but not all are the same.
 Adobe Scan exports in PDF format, while saving as an image option can be enabled in the preferences menu.
-One thing I don’t like about Adobe Scan is, all the files are stored on the cloud.
+One thing I don’t like about Adobe Scan is all the files are stored in the cloud.
 There is no option to save the document on the phone.
 You also need to log in with Adobe ID before using the app.

-In the final section of Adobe Scan vs Office Lens, we are covering additional features.
-So far, the comparison has been equal; hence this section might help in deciding which one to choose.
+In the final section of Adobe Scan vs. Office Lens, we are covering additional features.
+So far, the comparison has been equal; hence this section might help decide which one to choose.

-- The app offers a clean-up option to clean and whitten the documents (helpful for edges).
+- Offers a clean-up option to clean and whitten the documents (helpful for edges)

-- Adobe Scan has an option to fill and sign the document.
+- Has an option to fill and sign the document

-- You can add text on the document before saving.
+- Add text on the document before saving

 Which one is for you?